Havner/trainsim-helper/main/readme.txt

   it.
 This is a line number in the file.
 Remember the numbers of all the lines/axes you want to use.

-  Now open the trainsim-helper.lua.
+  Now open the trainsim-helper-joystick.lua.
 This has to be done in a good text editor.
 At the top of the file, below the function ConfigureJoystick() line you have few variables (CombinedThrottleLine = 3, etc).
 Assign line numbers of the axes you want to use to the controls you want to